M-o-a-T/moat/USAGE.rst

    The new value of the attribute.

-   To delete an attribute, use ``-ev-``.

-   Do not feorget ``-e`` if the value is numeric!
+   Do not forget ``-e`` if the value is numeric!

 .. option:: -e, --eval

    The attribute's value is a Python expression.

+   To delete an attribute, use ``--eval`` without ``--value``.

+.. option:: -s, --split

+   The attribute's value is a space-separated list of names.

+   If the list contains actual numbers, you need to use a Python expression and "--eval".

 .. program:: distkv client wago list

 Print the current state of your Wago controllers.

-This command does not access the device; it is solely for displaying the configuration of its interaction with DistKV.
+This command does not access the device; it is used solely for displaying the configuration of the interaction with DistKV.

 .. option:: server